Cigarette filter: Colour change

 The tobacco industry determined that the illusion of filtration was more important than filtration itself.
-It added chemicals in the filter so that its colour becomes darker when exposed to smoke (it was invented in 1953 by Claude Teague working for R. J. Reynolds Tobacco Company).
-The industry wanted filters to be seen as effective, for marketing reasons, despite not making cigarettes any less unhealthy.
+The pH of the cellulose acetate used is modified, so that its colour becomes darker when exposed to smoke (this was invented in 1953 by Claude Teague, working for R. J. Reynolds Tobacco Company).
+The industry wanted filters to be seen as effective for marketing reasons, despite not making smoking any less unhealthy.
+Teague said that: